Jefferson Hills, Pennsylvania: Transportation

-Major roads

 Two major roads run through Jefferson Hills, PA Route 51 and PA Route 43.
 Route 51 runs from Uniontown to the Pennsylvania/Ohio border.
 In Jefferson Hills Route 51 serves as the terminus for Route 43, otherwise known as the Mon–Fayette Expressway.
 Route 43 is a toll road and part of the Pennsylvania Turnpike system.

-Public transportation

 The Port Authority of Allegheny County offers bus services in and around Jefferson Hills.
 There are several buses that directly pass through the borough, including:

-Airports

 Jefferson Hills is located 45 minutes to the southeast of Pittsburgh International Airport, which handles most air travel in the Pittsburgh metro area.
 Additionally, the borough is a short drive away from the Allegheny County Airport, located in the neighboring South Hills community of West Mifflin.
 The Allegheny County Airport serves as the primary FAA-designated reliever airport for Pittsburgh International Airport.
 In this role the airport supports a high volume of business and corporate-related activity.

 Utilities

-Electricity generation in Jefferson Hills is supplied by both Allegheny Power and Duquesne Light.
+Electricity generation in Jefferson Hills is supplied by both West Penn Power and Duquesne Light.
 Natural gas service for the borough is supplied by Equitable Gas Company.
 Republic Services handles the trash removal and recycling for Jefferson Hills.